hoodrunio/hoodrun_axelar_checker/README.md

 Ensure to include proper environment variables in your .env file please check .env.example file.

 ## Docker Deployment
-Once your environment file is configured, you can deploy the application to Docker using the following command:
+Once your environment file is configured, you can deploy the deamon application to Docker using the following command:

 `
-docker-compose -f docker-compose.prod.yml up --build --force-recreate `
+docker-compose -f docker-compose.prod.yml up -d --build --force-recreate `

 ## Usage